 The tolerance limits (ISO 16269:2014) shown in Tables 1 and 2 were determined using an analysis of precision errors method and are considered a conservative estimate of true homogeneity.
-The meaning of tolerance limits may be illustrated for copper by 4-acid digestion, where 99% of the time $(1-\alpha=0.99)$ at least 95% of subsamples ( $\rho=0.95$ ) will have concentrations lying between 30.9 and 33.5 ppm.
+The meaning of tolerance limits may be illustrated for copper by 4-acid digestion, where 99% of the time $(1-\alpha=0.99)$ at least 95% of subsamples (p=0.95) will have concentrations lying between 30.9 and 33.5 ppm.
 Put more precisely, this means that if the same number of subsamples were taken and analysed in the same manner repeatedly, 99% of the tolerance intervals so constructed would cover at least 95% of the total population, and 1% of the tolerance intervals would cover less than 95% of the total population (ISO Guide 35).
 Please note that tolerance limits pertain to the homogeneity of the CRM only and should not be used as control limits for laboratory performance.

+The homogeneity of gold has been determined by INAA at ANSTO using the reduced analytical subsample method which utilises the known relationship between standard deviation and analytical subsample weight (Ingamells and Switzer, 1973 [2]).
+In this approach the sample aliquot is substantially reduced to a point where most of the variability in replicate assays should be due to inhomogeneity of the reference material and measurement error becomes negligible.
 Table 6 below shows the gold INAA data determined on 20 x 85mg subsamples of OREAS 266.
 An equivalent scaled version of the results is also provided to demonstrate an appreciation of what this data means if 30g fire assays were undertaken without the normal measurement error associated with this methodology.
-In this instance, the 1RSD of 0.111% calculated for a 30g fire assay sample (2.085% at 85mg weights) confirms the high level of gold homogeneity in OREAS 266.
+In this instance, the 1RSD of 0.111% calculated for a 30g fire assay sample (2.09% at 85mg weights) confirms the high level of gold homogeneity in OREAS 266.